-If this sounds like a field you’d love to get into, there are plenty of places to find work-from-home voiceover jobs once you start growing and marketing your skills.
+If this sounds like a field you’d love to enter, there are plenty of places to find work-from-home voiceover jobs once you start growing and marketing your skills.

 How to Start Voice Acting – What You Need

 Whether you feel you have a natural talent or not, getting voiceover training is still a great idea.
-You may want to hire a voiceover coach or take a course so you can learn how to take good care of your voice, audition for roles, and perform well for samples you record.
+You may want to hire a voiceover coach or take a course to learn how to take good care of your voice, audition for roles, and perform well for samples you record.